US-Iran talks over Tehran's nuclear program won't take place after Israel's surprise attack

 Iran calls nuclear talks ‘unjustifiable’

-Iran says its nuclear program is for peaceful purposes only, though its uranium enrichment has reached near weapons-grade levels.
+Iran says its nuclear program is for peaceful purposes only, and U.S. intelligence agencies have assessed that Tehran was not actively pursuing the bomb.
+But its uranium enrichment has reached near weapons-grade levels, and on Thursday, the U.N.'s atomic watchdog censured Iran for not complying with obligations meant to prevent it from developing a nuclear weapon.

-Iran’s top diplomat said Saturday the nuclear talks were “unjustifiable” after the Israeli strikes.
+Iran’s top diplomat said Saturday the nuclear talks were “unjustifiable” after Israel's strikes.
 Abbas Araghchi's comments came during a call with Kaja Kallas, the European Union’s top diplomat.

 The Israeli airstrikes were the “result of the direct support by Washington,” Araghchi said in a statement carried by the state-run IRNA news agency.
 The U.S. has said it isn’t part of the strikes.

-On Friday, U.S. President Donald Trump urged Iran to reach a deal with the U.S. on its nuclear program.
-He warned on social media that Israel’s attacks “will only get worse,” adding that "Iran must make a deal, before there is nothing left.”
+On Friday, U.S. President Donald Trump urged Iran to reach a deal with the U.S. on its nuclear program, adding that "Iran must make a deal, before there is nothing left.”

 US helps to shoot down Iranian missiles

-Iran launched waves of missiles at Israel late Friday and early Saturday, and Iranians awoke to state television airing repeated clips of strikes on Israel, as well as videos of people cheering and handing out sweets.
+Iran launched waves of missiles at Israel late Friday and early Saturday.
+Iranians awoke to state television airing repeated clips of the strikes, as well as videos of people cheering and handing out sweets.

 U.S. ground-based air defense systems in the region were helping to shoot down Iranian missiles, said a U.S. official who spoke on condition of anonymity to discuss the measures.